 Firewall Rule (Batch Script)

-file that blocks CapCut from reaching its update URLs, and I can generate one for you.
+Let me know if you want a .bat file that blocks CapCut from reaching its update URLs, and I can generate one for you.

 For macOS Users (if relevant):